Olave Program Awards

 Girl Guides Australia also presents Long Service Awards to recognise the length of time someone has been a uniformed adult member.

-Full details of these awards are found in Chapter 7 of Guide Lines.
+Full details of these awards are found on Guide Lines.

 The WAGGGS Asia-Pacific Region recognises the achievements of Unit Leaders and District/Region/State Managers through the presentation of Leadership Awards.